robmasocco/AOS-TAG/ideas.md

 - Max number of active instances (configurable at insertion).
 - Max message size (4 KB) (read-only).

+# DEVICE FILES
+## STATUS
+As requested, line-by-line status report.

+## SYSTEM CALLS
+Wanna expose system call numbers as a device file, to be able to access it dynamically from userland?
+Maybe customize the "show" method to provide binary data for the numbers, to directly read from the VFS when calling the stub and perform an automatic setup of hacked system calls with their numbers.

 # SYNCHRONIZATION
 ## ACCESS TO AN INSTANCE, REMOVAL
 There are 3 kinds of threads: receivers, senders, removers.